shoaib-jamal/snakeprompt/README.md

 If you encounter flickering in-game, then, in the game menu, select Graphic options and toggle VT100 mode on or off.

-If you want to edit the source, right-click RUNme.bat, open with Notepad++.
+If you want to edit the source, right-click RUNme.bat, open with Notepad++ or your favourite IDE

 For any bugs, don't hesitate to contact me